Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Latency Estimation and Isolation Profiling

-It should be noted that the latency of a pipeline typically depends on the input length and output length (LLM decoding) or neither of them (streaming).
-Here, we assume the latency in SLO is in a normalized form that makes sense in its specific setup.
-It should be noted that our method is general and can be applied to any latency model.
+The latency of a pipeline typically depends on the input length and output length (e.g., LLM decoding) or remains constant (e.g., streaming).
+We assume the latency in the Service Level Objective (SLO) is in a normalized form appropriate for its specific setup; however, \name is general and can be applied to any latency model.

-When running the accuracy profiling, \name already records the input length and output length of each query, data movement between operators, and the computation time of each operator on a cloud A100 GPU.
-We use this information to build a latency model for each pipeline.

-To be more specific, the latency of a query pipeline is the longest path in its computation graph, which is usually a DAG.
-We can calculate the latency of each operator and the data movement between operators.
-The latency of an operator is the sum of the computation time and the data movement time.
-We calculate the data movement time be $T_{data} = \frac{L}{B} + T_0$, where $L$ is the data length and $B$ is the bandwidth, with term $T_0$ to account for the latency of the network.
-The computation time is the sum of the computation time of each operator.
-The latency of a pipeline is the longest path in the DAG.
+During accuracy profiling, \name records each query's input/output length, inter-operator data movement, and per-operator computation time on a cloud A100 GPU.
+We model pipeline latency as the longest path in its computation graph (usually a DAG).
+Operator latency is computation time plus data movement time $T_{data} = \frac{L}{B} + T_0$, where $L$ is data length, $B$ is bandwidth, and $T_0$ accounts for network latency.

-To estimate the computation time for an operator over different GPU, we leverage the state of the art simulator.
-One rationale behind this is that, with fixed input distribution and input length, it is possible to estimate the computation time of an operator on different GPU.